 Neuroscience and Neurological Disorders (NND)

 Each of these tracks is associated with a basic science department, although faculty membership is not limited to members of that department.
-The Cardiovascular and Metabolic Diseases Track is associated with the Department of Physiology and Pharmacology, which includes the Center for Diabetes and Endocrine Research of which Dr. Sonia Najjar is the director.
+The Molecular Medicine Track is associated with the Department of Physiology and Pharmacology, which includes the Center for Diabetes and Endocrine Research of which Dr. Sonia Najjar is the director.
 Dr. Andrew Beavis is the Graduate Program Director of the CVMD track.
 Faculty members in the CVMD tracks have research interests that include hypertension, heart failure, ischemic heart disease, diabetes and insulin resistance and steroid hormone signaling.

 The department is located in the Paul Block Jr. Health Sciences Building.
 The laboratories contain all the equipment needed for vigorous research and training, including thermal cyclers for PCR amplification of DNA, ultracentrifuges, liquid scintillation counters, gamma counters, analytical and preparative HPLCs, spectrophotometers, a spectrofluorometer equipped for measuring intracellular ion concentrations, a Coulter cell counter, electrophysiological equipment for studying the cardiovascular and nervous systems, equipment for cell culture and patch clamp study of single-ion channels, a refrigerated microtome, and many others.
 Elsewhere on the campus are facilities for protein sequencing and for peptide and oligonucleotide synthesis, modern computer facilities (including image analysis), transmission and scanning electron microscopes, an outstanding animal facility, a modern medical library, and a core facility for proteomic and genomic analyses.
 The department research programs are supported by grants from a variety of agencies, including the National Institutes of Health, the National Science Foundation, and the American Heart Association.